zhao07/edx-platform/docs/en_us/developers/source/overview.rst

 The following list describes the major components of the edX system.

 * **Learning Management System (LMS)**: The LMS contains the student-facing parts of the edX platform.
-The LMS handles student accounts, displaying course content and videos videos, showing problems and exams, and other course elements.
+The LMS handles student accounts, displays course content and videos, shows problems and exams, and manages other course elements.

-* **Course Management System (CMS)**: The CMS is the system course staff use to build courses.
+* **Course Management System (CMS)**: The CMS, also referred to as edX Studio, is the tool course staff use to build courses.
 The CMS allows multiple instructors to add course content, set grading policies, create problems, and provide other course information.

 * **Discussion Forums**: Discussion forums use a Ruby on Rails service that runs on Heroku.
 Discussion forums are embedded in the LMS.

 * **Course Data**: Course data is stored in the data directory.
-The file course.xml, along with XML files in sub-directories, stores the course content
+The file course.xml, along with XML files in sub-directories, stores the course content.

 .. note:: **CAPA**: `lon-capa.org <lon-capa.org>`_ is the content management system that has defined a standard for online learning and assessment materials.
 Much of the edX platform follows this standard.